List of Speaker of the United States House of Representatives elections: December 1855 – February 1856

 An election for speaker took place over the course of two months, December 3, 1855, through February 2, 1856, at the start of the 34th Congress, following the 1854–55 elections in which candidates primarily in Northern states running on various fusion tickets—included members from the Whig, Free Soil and American parties, along with members of the nascent Republican Party—grouped together under the Opposition Party label, won a majority of the seats.
 This new, but transitional, party sprang-up amid the fallout from the Kansas–Nebraska Act (approved by Congress in mid 1854), which had sparked violence over slavery in Kansas and hardened sectional positions on the subject.
 Personal views on slavery drove members' words and actions during this protracted electoral contest.
 After 129 ballots without a majority choice, the House once again adopted a plurality rule to break the deadlock.
 On the decisive 133rd ballot, Nathaniel P. Banks received the most votes, 103 votes out of 214, or five less than a majority, and was elected speaker.
-A record 135 individual congressmen received votes in this, the longest speaker election in House history.
+A record 135 individual congressmen (nearly 58% of the House's membership), received votes in this, the longest speaker election in House history.